-How Australia’s Chinese diaspora celebrates the Mid-Autumn Festival
+How Australia's Chinese Diaspora Celebrates the Mid-Autumn Festival

 For Australia's population of nearly 1.5 million people of Chinese descent, the Mid-Autumn Festival is the second most important cultural celebration after Lunar New Year.
 The Chinese moon festival falls on the 15th day of the eighth month in the Chinese lunisolar calendar, during autumn in the Northern Hemisphere.
 It is also known as the Moon Festival, the Harvest Moon Festival or the Mooncake Festival, because of the moon-shaped cakes that are traditionally given as gifts during the festival period, and is an important part of Chinese culture.